Guide to Australian, Victorian, British and American trade marks held by the Library.

 Australia follows the International (Nice) classification of goods and services for the purposes of the registration of trade marks.

 Name indexes - print - Alphabetical name indexes of applicants for trade marks (SLV holdings 1906-1997).
 These annual indexes file alphabetically by name of applicant, and include Class numbers for each application.
-These are located onsite at the Library and can be ordered for same day delivery.
-The index underwent name changes over time, beginning with Index of proceedings upon applications for the registration of trade marks.
+The index underwent name changes over time (see 'Related titles' within a catalogue record), beginning with Index of proceedings upon applications for the registration of trade marks.

 Name and Class listings - journal entries - print - names of applicants for trade marks and Class details of trade mark applications are also published in the Australian Official Journal of Trade Marks, (SLV holdings 1906 - 1930).
 The journal includes lists of trade mark applications lodged and details of trade mark applications accepted.

-Paper copies of trade marks - the State Library of Victoria's paper collection of Australian registered trade marks is located at our offsite store and need to be requested by library staff on behalf of library patrons.
-The collection dates from 1906 to 1998.
-The title of the collection is Australian status reports of trade mark applications.
-These are arranged in multiple volumes in class order (42 Classes), with each class having its own numerical sequence.
-(Note that on 1 January 2002, three new Service Classes came into effect, Classes 43, 44 and 45).
+Paper copies of trade marks - Australian status reports of trade mark applications.
+This collection dates from 1906 to 1998 and is arranged in multiple volumes in class order (42 Classes at the time), with each class having its own numerical sequence (on 1 January 2002, three new Service Classes came into effect, Classes 43, 44 and 45).

 An online search for Australian trade marks is available via IP Australia's Australian Trade Mark Search, which enables you to search current, pending and removed trade mark applications.